This classic dish is honored with its own national day every July 14th, but this tasty treat is a year-round staple for many.

 Made with macaroni noodles, cheese, and cream or milk, mac and cheese is a dish loved by all ages.
 At Smokey Mo’s, this golden, gooey concoction has been a favorite since we introduced it.
 It can blend with any meal and shines as a side – but can also stand on its own as a main course.
-It can be standard or it can be barbequed up by adding a quarter pound of your favorite smoked meat, like Smokey Mo’s chop.
+You can keep it standard or barbeque it up by adding a quarter pound of your favorite smoked meat, like Smokey Mo’s chop.

 A Dish With a Long History

 Mac and cheese got its start in Italy.
 The oldest known recipe dates to the 14thcentury.
-A cheese and pasta casserole known as makerouns – the first edition of mac and cheese was made with fresh-hand-cut pasta tucked between a blend of melted butter and cheese.
+A cheese and pasta casserole known as makerouns, the first edition of macaroni and cheese was made with fresh-hand-cut pasta tucked between a blend of melted butter and cheese.
 Here are a few more fascinating facts:

 - Thomas Jefferson is thought to have sampled the dish in Italy and brought back the recipe to Virginia.
 In 1802, he served “a pie called macaroni” at a state dinner.

 - Today, Kraft sells more than one million boxes of its mac and cheese every day.

 - Macaroni and cheese is the leading cheese recipe in the U.S. Cheddar is the cheese used most often, followed by Gruyère, Gouda, Havarti, and Parmesan.

 - In 1993, Crayola named one of its crayon colors “macaroni-n-cheese.”
 The color?
 Bright orange.

 Our Favorite Recipes for Leftover Mac and Cheese!